Aliases for CALCA Gene

 CALCA (Calcitonin-Related Polypeptide Alpha) is a Protein Coding gene.
-Diseases associated with CALCA include paroxysmal hemicrania and discitis.
-Among its related pathways are Signaling by GPCR and Disease.
+Diseases associated with CALCA include glucocorticoid-induced osteoporosis and complex regional pain syndrome.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include identical protein binding and protein complex binding.
 An important paralog of this gene is CALCB.

 CGRP induces vasodilation.
 It dilates a variety of vessels including the coronary, cerebral and systemic vasculature.
 Its abundance in the CNS also points toward a neurotransmitter or neuromodulator role.
 It also elevates platelet cAMP.